 County Planning Division & National Association of County Planners Project Awards Project Awards Program

-The APA County Planning Division (CPD) and the National Association of County Planners (NACP) are pleased to announce the opening of their 2021 Project Awards Program application cycle.
-This program provides the opportunity to recognize outstanding planning projects from counties around the country at the County Planning Division business meeting in Houston at the APA National Conference.
+The APA County Planning Division (CPD) and the National Association of County Planners (NACP) are pleased to announce that the 2022 Project Awards application period is open.
+This program provides the opportunity to recognize outstanding planning projects from counties around the country at the County Planning Division business meeting in San Diego at the APA National Conference.
 The program provides members with the chance to see and learn about development, conservation, government or environmental projects, where planning has had a positive impact on the outcome.
 Judges will be looking for innovativeness and quality, and the potential for use in other areas.

 Awards of Excellence and Merit